DonDebonair/slack-machine/docs/plugins/block-kit-actions.md

 ## Defining actions

-When you're defining [blocks](https://api.slack.com/reference/block-kit ) for your interactive surfaces, each of these blocks can be given a `block_id`.
+When you're defining [blocks](https://api.slack.com/reference/block-kit ) for your interactive surfaces - either by providing a [dict][] or by leveraging the [models of the Slack SDK for Python](https://tools.slack.dev/python-slack-sdk/api-docs/slack_sdk/models/blocks/index.html)
+- each of these blocks can be given a `block_id`.
 Within certain blocks, you can place [block elements](https://api.slack.com/reference/block-kit/block-elements) that are interactive.
 These interactive elements can be given an `action_id`.
 Given that one block can contain multiple action elements, each `block_id` can be linked to multiple `action_id`s.